The absolute hardest part about building any business, right? And it’s no different for virtual assistants.

 3. Find the Right Email Address

-To email someone in an outreach campaign, you need to know their email address, obviously There are a number of tactics and tools you can use to find someone’s email address, but the best (and most simple) is to register for the free tool Hunter and use that for your email identifying needs.
+To email someone in an outreach campaign, you need to know their email address, obviously.
+There are a number of tactics and tools you can use to find someone’s email address, but the best (and most simple) way is to register for a free email finder tool like Hunter or Voila Norbert and use them for your email identifying needs.

-Hunter makes it incredibly easy to find someone’s email address.
-Visit their site (or their LinkedIn Page) and Hunter will let you know what email addresses it finds associated with that domain.
+These tools make it incredibly easy to find someone’s email address.
+Visit their site (or their LinkedIn Page) and these email finder tools will let you know what email addresses it finds associated with that domain.

-And if Hunter doesn’t find the email address of the person you’re looking for, it will tell you the most likely format (email@example.com) of email addresses on the site.
+And, in the case of Hunter, if it doesn’t find the email address of the person you’re looking for, it will tell you the most likely format (firstname.lastname@example.org) of email addresses on the site.

 4. Set Up a Follow-Up System